PoissonPilote/website/src/en/submarine.markdown

 <div class="span10.5">

-## The Submarine
+<h2>The Submarine</h2>

-will probably be the smallest autonomous long range submarine ever built and the first human powered one.
+<p>will probably be the smallest autonomous long range submarine ever built and the first human powered one.</p>

 </div>
 </div>